 But what I don’t like the most about this ingredient list is the so-called “natural flavors”.
 At least with MSG, they tell you exactly what it is.
 But the term “natural flavors” can mean anything which is why it’s so problematic.
 It’s the same deal with “fragrance” in cosmetics.
 We simply don’t know what “natural flavors” contain.

 The Code of Federal Regulations defines “natural flavors” in the following way:

 the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional. (source)

-- Put all the ingredients in a pint mason jar, shaking to combine.
+- Add all the ingredients together in a mason jar.

 - Screw the lid on and shake well to combine.